 President Kennedy stood on the steps of the student union at the University of Michigan and said, “Ask not what your country can do for you, ask instead, what can you do for your country?”
 This was the opposite of a student demonstrating in Washington DC a few years later holding a sign.
 “There is nothing worth dying for!”
 As you know, I sought out and fought for the right to serve in the USAF, having been rejected when I volunteered to serve in Vietnam.
 It turns out that they have lower standards for doctors than for ordinary soldiers so I got in, despite having had seizures as a child.
 I believe that what God has given us in this country, even with all the damage that has been done to it recently, is both worth working to uphold and even worth dying for.

 Our God is vastly more worthy of worship, than even our country.
-Worship is an old english word for being worth honoring and serving.
+Worship is an old english word for being worth-it, worth honoring, worth serving.
 I remember a missionary that had everything taken away as a prisoner.
-He was forbidden to preach but, of course, (judge for yourselves whether is is better to obey God or men) preached anyways.
+He was forbidden to preach but, of course, preached anyways (judge for yourselves whether it is better to obey God or men).
 So he was kept in isolation, fed rotten food, slept on a stone floor with a bucket for a lavatory.
 He told God that he was OK with all that but he had one even bigger loss.
 He did not feel God’s presence.
 He kept asking God to make his presence felt, but nothing happened.
 Then he thought of all that God had done for him already.
 That he had given his own son and saved him and given him eternal life.
 He said, “God, if you never give me more than this, not even a sense of your presence, still you are worthy of worship!”
 He set about mechanically praying and praising and singing.
 Suddenly God filled the room with his presence and soon after had him released.
-God was greatly worshiped, not for what he gave but for who he was.
+God was greatly worshiped, not for what he did or gave but for WHO HE WAS.

 I often feel like the invisible man and want to quit serving or teaching or doing because, as a severe co-dependent I still connect my worth and the worthiness of my labor to others wanting to hang with me and join into the labor along side of me.
 When this doesn’t happen, I almost feel like it wasn’t worth doing.

-He is worthy of my labor for the rest of my years even if, like Jeremiah, no one says “at-a-boy! or “let’s hang out together” I have not yet suffered unto death and believe that if there were nothing worth dying for then there would be nothing worth living for.
-Since I am willing to die for Him then these other lesser sacrifices should be nothing by comparison.
+He is worthy of my labor for the rest of my years even if, like Jeremiah, if no one says “at-a-boy! or “let’s hang out together” I have not yet suffered unto death and believe that if there were nothing worth dying for–then there would be nothing worth living for.
+Since I am willing to die for him, these other lesser sacrifices should be nothing by comparison.
 However I have often thought that if someone put a gun to my head and said, “curse God or die!” that would be a simple “OK here I come Lord”.